pluesia/Embedded_Thing/README.md

 # Grades

 *Grade 3*
- Understand how the fourier transformation algorithm works with the audio input, and implement it.
+ Sampling and show a simple interpretation of the audio signal.
 *Grade 4*
- Know how to split input into differents components to show in a simple visual interpretation.
+ Understand and implement the fourier transform algorithm for the audio input.
 *Grade 5*
- Add more complex interpretantions, for diffrent uses of the system.
+ Add different modes of the display and the audio.